DIY in a Day brings you step-by-step instructions for easy projects that will spruce up your space — within 24 hours (or less!).

-Gather a bunch of eucalyptus (approximately 5 or 6 stems depending on the size) and secure the stems together with floral wire.
+Gather a bunch of eucalyptus (approximately five or six stems depending on the size) and secure the stems together with floral wire.

-Continue until you've made 4 to 5 bunches.
+Continue until you've made four to five bunches.

 Layer the bunches together in a row by securing one bunch to the next with floral wire.